 This test unit is a cut down version of the Tester WB1401A, providing only a modulated carrier output for testing both Civil Defence and Flood Warning (FW) Receiver Signalling.
 Monitoring and Level Testing is performed with the old Tester WB400A.
-I'm indebted to Gavin for sending the photograph on the left.
+I'm indebted to Gavin for sending the photograph.

-In the lid of the Tester WB1401A and in the carrying case of a Test Unit WB1401A is a further small test unit used when testing Signalling Receivers so a functional test can be performed without sounding the siren.
+In the lid of the Tester WB1401A and in the carrying case of a Test Unit WB1401A is a further small test unit used when testing Signalling Receivers allowing a functional test to be performed without sounding the siren.
 The Tester WB1403A is connected into the mains wiring of the signalling receiver and has lights to indicate mains is present and when the siren would operate.
-The tester prevents the actual operation of the contactor relay that applies the Three Phase mains supply to the siren motor.
-Adrian has kindly supplied the photograph on the right.
+The tester prevents the actual operation of the contactor relay that applies the 3-Phase mains supply to the siren motor.
+Adrian has kindly supplied this photograph.

 Carrier Control Point Tester / Simulator

-Adrian's picture shows the Tester WB1402A used for various tests in the Control Point Exchange and Carrier Control Point.
+Adrian's picture shows the Tester WB1402A used for various tests in the Control Point Exchange (CPE) and Carrier Control Point (CCP).
 The tester is in four sections, an Audio Monitor allows the engineer to listen to the speaking clock on the incoming HANDEL lines at both the exchange and CCP.

 The section below is a peak program meter which displays the maximum level of the audio.
-This is used in set up the correct level of the speaking clock so it neither too loud or too quiet.
-The audio of the person giving the attack warning message was set at the A.D.O.C. in relationship to the level of the speaking clock thereby ensuring the message was clearly received at the Police station.
+This is used to set up the correct level of the speaking clock so it is neither too loud or too quiet.
+The audio volume of the person giving the attack warning message, is set at the A.D.O.C. in relationship to the level of the speaking clock, thereby ensuring the message will be clearly received at the Police station.

-At the bottom right is an audio frequency generator with four preset output tones P, Q, P+Q and 180Hz with five differing durations to check the equipment at the CPE and CCP only responds to the correct length of the appropriate tone signal.
-The P tone is 1200Hz and Q tone 1440Hz which are in the normal audio spectrum.
-To prevent misoperation from the speaking clock or test messages the duration of the combined tones has to be 1 second.
+At the bottom right is an audio frequency generator with four preset output tones P, Q, P+Q and 180Hz with five differing durations to check the equipment at the CPE and CCP will only respond to the correct length of the appropriate tone signal.
+The P tone is 1200Hz and Q tone 1440Hz which are in the normal audio spectrum, to prevent misoperation from the speaking clock or test messages, the duration of the combined tones is important.

 The lower centre section allows the 180Hz signal sent from the CPE to the CCP to be checked for the correct level, duration and frequency tolerance.